Tanuj2023002791/OPTIMIZATION-MODEL/README.md

 ## ✅ Key Features

--Accepts user-defined inputs for:
+- Accepts user-defined inputs for:
-  -Per-unit profit of both products
+  - Per-unit profit of both products
-  -Labor and material usage per unit
+  - Labor and material usage per unit
-  -Total available labor hours and material units -Builds and solves a linear programming model
+  - Total available labor hours and material units
+- Builds and solves a linear programming model
--Delivers:
+- Delivers:
-  -The best production strategy for both products
+  - The best production strategy for both products
-  -The maximum possible profit
+  - The maximum possible profit
-  -Solution status and practical business insights
+  - Solution status and practical business insights